neuschaefer/reform-handbook/src/source/parts.rst

 .. image:: _static/illustrations/23.png

 The Keyboard Frame is inserted into the Main Box to close it from the top.
 It has four tabs on the front that must be inserted first.
-The frame is mounted with six M2x6 flathead screws.
+The frame is mounted with six black M2x5 countersunk screws.

 Screen Back
 -----------

 .. image:: _static/illustrations/14.png

 The eDP display panel rests in this case part.
-The left and right hinges are mounted in the bottom left and right corners with three M4x5 flathead screws each.
+The left and right hinges are mounted in the bottom left and right corners with three M4x5 countersunk screws each.
+Note that the hinge labeled "SMS-ZZ-219-L" goes on the right side, and the hinge labeled "SMS-ZZ-219-R" goes on the left side.
+The other half of each hinge is mounted to the Main Box with four M2x6 countersunk screws.

 Four neodymium magnets are mounted along the top edge of the Screen Back.
 These, together with their counterparts in the Main Box, hold the laptop shut when closed.

 .. image:: _static/illustrations/speaker.png

 The stereo speakers are mounted below the display and secured with the speaker holders.
-Each holder is mounted with two M2x4 flathead screws.
+Each holder is mounted with two black M2x5 countersunk screws.
 Both speaker and display cable are fed through a cutout in the hinge and into the Main Box.

 Screen Front
 ------------

 .. image:: _static/illustrations/16.png

 This part serves as a bezel for the display.
-It is mounted with seven M2x6 flathead screws to the Screen Back.
+It is mounted with seven black M2x5 countersunk screws to the Screen Back.

 Bottom Plate
 ------------

 .. image:: _static/illustrations/33.png

-The Bottom Plate closes the Main Box from the bottom with ten M2x6 flathead screws.
+The Bottom Plate closes the Main Box from the bottom with ten M2x6 countersunk screws.

 Port Covers
 -----------

 .. image:: _static/illustrations/ports-callouts.png

-The Port Covers are two pieces of laser cut acrylic (1mm thick) that cover the side openings of the Main Box.
+The Port Covers are two pieces of laser cut acrylic (1mm thick) that cover the side openings of the Main Box (mounted with two black M2x5 screws each).
 You can exchange these to fit a future motherboard or an expansion that requires a different port layout.

 Motherboard
 ===========

 .. image:: _static/illustrations/3-callouts.png

-The motherboard spans the inner width of the device and has outward-facing ports on both sides.
-It has the following main features:
+The Motherboard spans the inner width of the device and has outward-facing ports on both sides.
+It is mounted to the Main Box with four M2x4 pan head screws.
+The Motherboard has the following main features:

 - **Power system:** based on the LTC4020 buck/boost converter, it regulates charging of the LiFePO4 batteries and seamlessly switches between wall and battery power.
 - **System controller:** coupled to the power system, an NXP LPC11U24 Cortex-M0 MCU controls an analog monitor chip for the eight battery cells as well as the charger.
 It is connected to the CPU module via SPI, and has GPIO lines to the main power rail switchers in the system.
 It has a UART (SYSCTL) that the keyboard can talk to directly for issuing power on/off commands and battery status queries.